LuLANN/ComputingBlog/content/posts/introToFlask.md

 ### Setting up your environment
 ----

-Does not mean close all windows and wear a black hoodie.
-We are talking about your computer environment.
-Check out this [link](http://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/) to set up all the tools you will need for this tutorial (If you are using Windows)
+If you are running Windows, go to [link](http://timmyreilly.azurewebsites.net/python-flask-windows-development-environment-setup/) to set up all the tools you will need for this tutorial.

 Now that your environment is set up.
-We can begin to write code.
+We can begin to write the code.

 ### Getting Started
 ----

-First, you must create a directory that will contain all of your files for the website.
-This ensures that your other files will not interfere.
+1. First, create a directory that will contain all of your files for the website.
+This ensures that the other files on your computer will not interfere.

-Inside your directory, you will need to create another one named `templates`, which contains all of your html
+2. Inside your directory, you will need to create another directory titled `templates`, which will contain all of your html       code.

 An example of an index html can look like this: